blmoore/summerdatachallenge/README.md

 Each of the main scripts are briefly described here:

-* `Rscript R/fractal_context.R` — generates a series of visualisations that relates a specific area to its neighbouring sector, district and area in terms of, is it the most or least expensive in a given locale?
+* `Rscript R/fractal_context.R` — generates a series of visualisations (namely `plots/FC*`) that relate a specific area to its neighbouring sector, district and area in terms of, is it the most or least expensive in a given locale?
 An outlier?
 Unexpectedly underpriced?
+Figures FC0-4 were combined for the final report using inkscape.
+* `Rscript R/arima_model.R` — after some background work, fits AR|I|MA models to house price time series and plots the forecast of a given sector ([`plots/forecast.pdf`](plots/forecast.pdf)) as well as a random selection for comparison ([`plots/grid_forecasts.svg](plots/grid_forecasts.svg)).
+*

 ## sessionInfo()